Relieve Pain, Treat Infection, and Protect Other Teeth

 - Broken or damaged teeth.
 Most of the time a broken tooth can be repaired by your dentist or an oral surgeon if it is treated soon enough.
-In some cases, however, the damage is irreparable, and the broken tooth will need to be removed.
+In some cases, the damage is irreparable and the broken tooth will need to be removed.

-- Crowding or impaction.
+- Dental crowding or impaction.
 In rare cases, extra teeth can be present in the dental arch, which can lead to crowding and poor positioning.
 Sometimes baby teeth (especially the canines) do not fall out in time for new teeth to come in, causing them to be impacted.
-Removing the baby teeth often allows the adult teeth to erupt in a healthy manner.
+Removing the baby teeth allows the adult teeth to erupt in a healthy manner.

 - Gum disease (periodontal disease).
 Advanced gum disease can cause damage to the bone and teeth that become loose and mobile.
 Extractions are sometimes the only option to prevent the infection from affecting nearby bone tissue and teeth.

 If you need to have many extractions or a more complicated extraction, you may have the option to undergo IV anesthesia, which allows patients to enter a sleep-like state and wake up once the procedure is over.
-This is sometimes necessary for longer procedures.
+This is sometimes necessary for longer procedures or wisdom teeth removal.
 Your surgeon will discuss your anesthesia options with you and help you make a decision when you come in for your pre-surgery consultation.
-Patients who are more anxious about their procedure often opt for IV sedation.
 Our staff will work with you to make sure you are comfortable before proceeding with any treatment plan.

 Tooth Extraction in Tucson, AZ, and Oro Valley, AZ

-If you need a dental extraction, our oral surgeons, Dr. Robert Wood, Dr. Nicholas Coles, and Dr. Negin Saghafi can help.
-Oral surgeons undergo years of training in surgical techniques, dental diseases, and anesthesia administration before caring for patients, and our surgeons have years of experience removing problem teeth.
-Contact one of our offices in Tucson, AZ, or Oro Valley, AZ, to learn more.
+If you need a dental extraction, our oral surgeons, Dr. Robert Wood, Dr. Nicholas Coles, Dr. Negin Saghafi, and Dr. Holbrook can help.
+Oral surgeons undergo years of training in surgical techniques, dental diseases, and anesthesia administration before caring for patients, and our surgeons have years of experience extracting teeth.
+If you need a tooth extracted or are experiencing a dental emergency, contact Arizona Oral & Maxillofacial Surgeons in Tucson or Oro Valley, AZ.